Newspaper says inquiry told Australian soldiers committed crimes in Afghanistan

 "I know there were over the last 15 years some horrendous things.
 Some just disgraceful things happened in Kabul," one insider was quoted as saying.

-Australia's defence minister and her department did not respond immediately to requests for comment.

-The defence department said in a statement sent to the Herald it took "all allegations about Australian forces seriously" and that it was "aware of allegations of significant issues involving the Special Operations Task Group in Afghanistan".
+The defence department said in a statement sent to the Herald that it was "aware of allegations of significant issues involving the Special Operations Task Group in Afghanistan".

-It began its inquiry in 2016 "into rumours of possible breaches of the laws of armed conflict" by Australian troops in Afghanistan between 2005 and 2016.

 The Australian Broadcasting Corporation has previously reported on an alleged cover-up of the killing of an Afghan boy by Australian special forces.